Novel Policy Seeking with Constrained Optimization: Abstract

 \section{Abstract}

-In this work, we address the problem of seeking novel policies in reinforcement learning tasks.
-Instead of following the multi-objective framework commonly used in existing methods, we propose to rethink the problem under a novel perspective of constrained optimization.
-We at first introduce a new metric to evaluate the difference between policies, and then design two practical novel policy seeking methods following the new perspective, namely the Constrained Task Novel Bisector (CTNB), and the Interior Policy Differentiation (IPD), corresponding to the feasible direction method and the interior point method commonly known in the constrained optimization literature.
-Experimental comparisons on the MuJuCo control suite show our methods can achieve substantial improvements over previous novelty-seeking methods in terms of both novelty of policies and their performances in the primal task.\footnote[2]{Code will be made publicly available soon.}
+In problem-solving, we humans tend to come up with different novel solutions to the same problem.
+However, conventional reinforcement learning algorithms ignore such a feat and only aim at producing a set of monotonous policies that maximize the cumulative reward.
+The resulting policies usually lack diversity and novelty.
+In this work, we aim at enabling the learning algorithms with the capacity of solving the task with multiple solutions through a practical novel policy generation workflow that can generate a set of diverse and well-performing policies.
+Specifically, we begin by introducing a new metric to evaluate the difference between policies.
+On top of this well-defined novelty metric, we propose to rethink the novelty-seeking problem through the lens of constrained optimization, to address the dilemma between the task performance and the behavioral novelty in existing multi-objective optimization approaches, we then propose a practical novel policy-seeking algorithm, Interior Policy Differentiation (IPD), which is derived from the interior point method commonly known in the constrained optimization literature.
+Experimental comparisons on benchmark environments show IPD can achieve a substantial improvement over previous novelty-seeking methods in terms of both novelties of generated policies and their performances in the primal task. \footnote{Code is open-sourced at \href{https://github.com/holarissun/NPSCO}{https://github.com/holarissun/NPSCO}}